-- Accommodates up to a 20° deadrise angle. - Plastic housing recommended for fiberglass or metal hull only.
+- Best performance on hull deadrise angle through 7°.
+Accommodates up to a 22° deadrise angle. - Plastic housing recommended for fiberglass or metal hull only.
 Never install a plastic housing in a wood hull, since swelling of the wood can possibly fracture the plastic. - Bronze housing recommended for fiberglass or wood hull.
 Never mount a bronze housing in an aluminum hull because electrolytic corrosion will occur. - Stainless steel housing compatible with all hull materials.
 Recommended for aluminum hulls to prevent electrolytic corrosion provided the stainless steel housing is isolated from the metal hull.